 Container Snap Peas

 These snap peas were created just for container gardening.
-Peas grown fresh from the vine make the best snacks, additions to salads, and can complement lots of recipes like vegetable soup!
-Bush beans are great to plant in pots too.
+Peas grown fresh from the vine make the best snacks and additions to salads and can complement many recipes like vegetable soup!

 Baby Mesclun Lettuces

 Think of the last time you ordered a salad at a restaurant.
-There was probably a variety of lettuces in different shapes, colors, and textures.
-These seeds will grow quickly so you can expect to gather second or even third cuttings.
+It probably contained a variety of salad greens in different shapes, colors, and textures.
+You can easily have this at home.
+These seeds will grow quickly, so you can expect to gather second or even third cuttings.

 Container Baby Leaf Spinach